hloganathan/AngularPOC/README.md

 #Introduction

-scratchpad application to start wetting my hands on Angular JS and with my interest growing day by day on this I felt like there is more to do and started deploying my application in the Cloud platform for me to play around.
+This is a project started as a scratchpad application to start wetting my hands on Angular JS and with my interest growing day by day on this I felt like there is more to do and started deploying my application in the Cloud platform for me to play around.

 The running version can be found at, [http://angularpoc-haritha.rhcloud.com/](http://angularpoc-haritha.rhcloud.com/)